Frequently Asked Questions: 2026 Toronto Taxes & Fees

 What happens if the city of Toronto issues a new special levy?

-If the City of Toronto issues a brand new special levy, it will be seamlessly added to your existing property tax rates.
-For instance, the ongoing city building fund levy was explicitly introduced to aggressively fund essential city services related to crucial transit and housing.
+If the City of Toronto issues a brand new special levy, it will be added to your existing property tax rates.
+For instance, the ongoing city building fund levy was introduced to fund essential city services related to crucial transit and housing.

 Are property tax rates consistently applied across all of Ontario?